Shuyib/data-privacy-pres/README.md

 │   ├── feature_engineered_insurance.csv - data which was created for the same problem but has issues.
 Create a new one.
 │   ├── Insurance_data_ke.csv - The insurance dataset created by running `python utils/dataloader.py`
 │   ├── Insurance_data_ke_featureeng.csv - Insurance dataset created as an intermediate step for feature engineering.
 │   └── Organs.csv - Single patient data who was recovering from surgery from a heart disease.
-Just contains data about their vitals from a thermometer, blood oximeter.
+Just contains data about their vitals from a thermometer, pulse oximeter.
 ├── Dockerfile - a blueprint to run the project in a reproducible way see. # How to run in docker image.
 ├── environment.yml - a conda virtual environment file.
 ├── Kenya Data Protection Act - Quick Guide 2021.pdf - a demo for privacy engineering strategy at Deloitte.